zephir-lang/zephirc/docs/GettingStarted.md

 make check
 ```

-Environment variable `ZEPHIR_TESTS_ROOT` is needed for those tests which reads fixture files from the disk.
+Environment variable `ZEPHIR_TESTS_ROOT` is needed for the tests which use fixture files.

 ### Additional cmake flags